phalcon/documentation/docs/db-models.md

 ```

 ## Model Features
 The ORM has several options that control specific behaviors globally.
-You can enable or disable these features by adding specific lines to your `php.ini` file or use the `setup` static method on the model.
+You can enable or disable these features by adding specific lines to your `php.ini` file or using the `setup` static method on the model.
 You can enable or disable these features temporarily in your code or permanently.

 ```ini
 phalcon.orm.column_renaming = false